Your Privacy and Terms and Conditions of Website Use

 You have the right to have any inaccuracies in the information held by us about you corrected, if inaccurate, or erased if we do not have a legitimate reason for retaining that information.
 We will accede to any such valid requests within 30 calendar days of the receipt of a valid request by email to email@example.com.

 We reserve the right to request you to provide additional information in order to enable us to identify your personal data and/or to verify your identity.

-The Irish Management Institute are committed to protecting the security of your personal information.
+Irish Management Institute is committed to protecting the security of your personal information.
 We follow best practice guidelines to help protect your information from unauthorised access, use or disclosure.
 Information is stored on computers with limited access that are located in controlled facilities.

-The Irish Management Institute do not knowingly collect any personal information from children.
+Irish Management Institute does not knowingly collect any personal information from children.

 No personal information will be retained for longer than is necessary.

 Communicating via the Internet and sending information to you by other means necessarily involves your personal information passing through or being handled by third parties.